Oliver-Tautz/Oliver-Tautz.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-My name is Oliver Tautz.
-I like everything AI, but especcially *natural language processing*.
+I'm a research assistant at Bielefeld University.
+I